mozhdeh-farhadi/k8s_in_python/README.md

 source env/bin/activate
 pip install -r requirements.txt
 ```
-The above commands creates a virtual environemnt for the python code and installs the required packages from the requirements.txt.
+The above commands create a virtual environemnt for the python code and installs the required packages from the requirements.txt.

 ## Prepare the config file for connecting to the Kubernetes cluster
 Go inside the config directory and open the config.json file.